railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Complete the following fields:

-*  *Warehouse* : \ ``Warehouse``\  .
+*  :guilabel:`Warehouse` : \ ``Warehouse``\  .
 Although this is not a required field, the selection here automatically fills in the required field  *Delivery Destination*  on the  *Purchase Shippings*  tab.

-*  *Partner* : \ ``Plumbing Component Suppliers``\  .
+*  :guilabel:`Partner` : \ ``Plumbing Component Suppliers``\  .

-As you complete the  *Partner*  field, Open ERP automatically completes the  *Address*  field and the  *Price List*  field from information it takes out of the Partner record.
-Then click on the  *Save Parent and Create New Record*  icon to the right of the  *Order Line*  field.
-This automatically saves the body of the  *Purchase Order* , and changes to a  *Create New Record*  icon.
-Click that to open the  *Purchase Order Line*  window.
+As you complete the :guilabel:`Partner` field, Open ERP automatically completes the :guilabel:`Address` field and the :guilabel:`Price List` field from information it takes out of the Partner record.
+Then click on the :guilabel:`Save Parent and Create New Record` icon to the right of the :guilabel:`Order Line` field.
+This automatically saves the body of the :guilabel:`Purchase Order`, and changes to a :guilabel:`Create New Record` icon.
+Click that to open the :guilabel:`Purchase Order Line` window.

 Enter the following information

-*  *Product* : \ ``Titanium Alloy Radiator``\   - type in part of this name then click the  *Search / Open a resource*  icon at the end of the line to complete it,
+*  :guilabel:`Product` : \ ``Titanium Alloy Radiator``\   - type in part of this name then click the :guilabel:`Search / Open a resource:guilabel:` icon at the end of the line to complete it,

 When you've selected a product on the product line, Open ERP automatically completes the following fields from information it finds in the Product record:

-*  *Product UOM* : the unit of measure for this product,
+*  :guilabel:`Product UOM` : the unit of measure for this product,

-*  *Description* : the detailed description of the product,
+*  :guilabel:`Description` : the detailed description of the product,

-*  *Scheduled date* : based on the product lead time,
+*  :guilabel:`Scheduled date` : based on the product lead time,

-*  *Unit price* : the unit price of the product,
+*  :guilabel:`Unit price` : the unit price of the product,

-*  *Analytic account* : if any account is specified then it will appear on the order line,
+*  :guilabel:`Analytic account` : if any account is specified then it will appear on the order line,

-*  *Taxes* : applicable taxes defined in the partner, if specified, otherwise in the product, if specified.
+*  :guilabel:`Taxes` : applicable taxes defined in the partner, if specified, otherwise in the product, if specified.

 You can edit any of these fields to suit the requirements of the purchase order at the time of entry.
-Change the  *Unit Price*  to \ ``56.00``\  .
+Change the :guilabel:`Unit Price` to \ ``56.00``\  .

 Also enter:

-*  *Quantity* : \ ``10``\  .
+*  :guilabel:`Quantity` : \ ``10``\  .

- *Save*  the order line and close the  *Purchase Order Line*  window by clicking the  *Close*  button.
-You can then confirm the whole one-line order by clicking  *Save* , which makes the form non-editable.
-It's now in a state of \ ``Request for Quotation``\  , so click  *Confirm Purchase Order* , which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Confirmed``\   state.
+ Save the order line and close the :guilabel:`Purchase Order Line` window by clicking the :guilabel:`Close` button.
+You can then confirm the whole one-line order by clicking :guilabel:`Save`, which makes the form non-editable.
+It's now in a state of \ ``Request for Quotation``\  , so click :guilabel:`Confirm Purchase Order`, which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Confirmed``\   state.

-Finally click  *Approved by Supplier*  to indicate the supplier's acknowledgment of the order.
+Finally click :guilabel:`Approved by Supplier` to indicate the supplier's acknowledgment of the order.
 The order becomes \ ``Approved``\  .
-If you click the  *Purchase Shippings*  tab you'll see the  *Picking List*  that has been created ready for your Goods In department to use.
+If you click the :guilabel:`Purchase Shippings` tab you'll see the :guilabel:`Picking List` that has been created ready for your Goods In department to use.

 .. tip:: Visibility of a window